aallali/aallali/README.md

 <h3 align="center">A passionate Software Developer who wears yellow jacket</h3>

 - 📫 You can reach me simply by writing to : **hi@allali.me**
-- enjoying making technical tools and solution
+- enjoying making technical tools and solutions
 - love fishing and my yellow jacket

 :)